 Increased volatility is the new normal of trading.

-And on days when the market is in a frenzy magnified by all the automatic computer trading.
+And on days when the market is in a frenzy… the moves are magnified by all the automatic computer trading.

-That’s why market moves over 800% bigger than an average trading day.
+That’s why when the government drops these jobs reports… the market moves over 800% bigger than an average trading day.

 And this is our biggest opportunity.